Frequently Asked Questions

 Q How can I make more money?

-A Work on your display, by observing other vendors, visiting other farmers markets or going to Pinterest for ideas.
+A Stay in your tent and greet all customers with friendly, small talk.
+Work on your display, by observing other vendors, visiting other farmers markets or going to Pinterest for ideas.
 Your display should be product heavy, light on props but just a few to soften the edges and create a shopping experience.
 Use printed signage and banners if you don't have an artistic flair.
 Decorate for the current holiday!
 Listen to customers and gear your products to their needs.
 Do more farmers markets per week which makes up for a rainy day.
 Look at your prices carefully.
 Would reducing your price by a dollar or two help you sell more volume?
 Do you have all price ranges for all budgets?
 Be present.
-Stay in your booth and off your phone.
+Stay off your phone.
 Vendors that never sit make more than their standing counterparts.
-Greet every customer with friendly, small talk.
 Dress for success.
 Don't eat in front of customers.
 Customers buy from a person who they think cares about them and with whom they can identify.
 Have business cards available with your weekly schedule.

 Q How do I find out what licenses I need for food items?